 In England, Scotland and Wales, under the Equality Act 2010, service providers must take steps to make sure you get communication support, including assistive technology, and information in accessible formats from:

 - Government departments.

 - Television providers.

+The Disability Justice Project has more information.
 In Northern Ireland, you are similarly protected against disability discrimination by the Disability Discrimination Act.